rkrish00568/krishnenduRoy_RISC_V_SOC_Tapeout-Program_VSD_WEEK3/PART2/README.md

 takes all worst case paths
 ## PBA = path based analysis
 takes real path or actual path traced on silicon

+## Pin Node Convention
+for more accurate analysis it should be used here the pins of the gates are considered